 What is a paraneoplastic syndrome?

-How many people are affected by paraneoplastic syndromes?
+How common are paraneoplastic syndromes?

-What are the risk factors for paraneoplastic syndromes?
+What cancers are associated with paraneoplastic syndromes?

 Symptoms and Causes